jstedfast/MimeKit/README.md

 If you'd prefer to use PGP instead of S/MIME, things work almost exactly the same except that you would use an OpenPGP cryptography context.
-For example, you might use a subclass of the GnuPGContext that comes with MimeKit if you want to re-use the user's GnuPG keyrings (you can't use GnuPGContext directly because it has no way of prompting the user for their passphrase).
+For example, you might use a subclass of the `GnuPGContext` that comes with MimeKit if you want to re-use the user's GnuPG keyrings (you can't use `GnuPGContext` directly because it has no way of prompting the user for their passphrase).

-For the sake of this example, let's pretend that you've written a minimal subclass of MimeKit.Cryptography.GnuPGContext that simply overrides the GetPassword() method and that this subclass is called MyGnuPGContext.
+For the sake of this example, let's pretend that you've written a minimal subclass of `MimeKit.Cryptography.GnuPGContext` that simply overrides the `GetPassword()` method and that this subclass is called `MyGnuPGContext`.

 ```csharp
 // now to digitally sign our message body using our custom OpenPGP cryptography context